bajumar/Azure-Monitor-Logs/Query Library/Azure Agent (Heartbeat)/README.md

 # Azure Agent (Heartbeat) Queries

-These queries are based on the data retrieved with the Agent Heartbeat.
+These queries are based on the data collected with the Agent Heartbeat.

 ## Prerequisites